chenchih/5G_automationLinux/log_graph/Readme.md

 ## Intro

-I am going to develop a automation script to parse the file.
+I am going to develop a automation script to log analysic parse.
 After parsing will generate a txt file, and use the excel script to convert txt into excel file.

 There will be two different type of Tput value:

+### Split CDU

 - datetime and Tput value
 ```